notSoTechnical/Controlling-devices-via-HTTP/README.md

 Check out this website for circuit wiring details: https://www.instructables.com/id/Universal-Remote-Using-ESP8266Wifi-Controlled/

-This project can interface with Alexa (and iOS using IP address) via https://tehpsyc.pythonanywhere.com/
+This project can interface with Amazon Alexa (and iOS using IP address) via https://tehpsyc.pythonanywhere.com/
 Note: Port forward your router and change the internal IP address to external IP address on IR Controller Device Setup

 Example: